2013 Cadillac Escalade Interior

 - "I struggled from the get-go with its multimedia system and had to reference the owner's manual to pair my smartphone to it. ...
 The controls weren't well laid out, making it one of the least intuitive systems I've used in a while." -- Mother Proof

 The 2013 Cadillac Escalade has 108.9 cubic feet of total cargo space, 60.3 cubic feet with the third row removed and 16.9 cubic feet when all seats are in use.
-The long wheelbase Escalade ESV has even more space at 137.4 cubic feet of total space, 90 cubic feet with no third row and 45.8 cubic feet behind the third row.
+The long wheelbase Escalade ESV has even more space, with 137.4 cubic feet of total space, 90 cubic feet with no third row and 45.8 cubic feet behind the third row.
 The ESV has the most storage space in the class.
 A power liftgate comes standard on both models.
 Test drivers agree that removing the third-row seats to maximize cargo space is tedious and annoying.

 - "In both wagons, the 3rd-row seat is split into 50/50 sections that don't fold flush with the floor and are extremely heavy and cumbersome to remove or install." -- Consumer Guide